We share the top 10 RPA questions and solutions to help you take your business to the next phase of productivity.

-#5 – How do you automate actions – or tasks – from data?
+6. How do you automate actions – or tasks – from data?

-RPA tools allow you to interact with traditional applications such as Word or Excel, or even database interfaces that users would operate for data entry.
+RPA tools allow you to interact with traditional applications such as Word or Excel or even database interfaces that users would operate for data entry.

-#6 – How do you integrate RPA into core systems?
+7. How do you integrate RPA into core systems?

 RPA technology really solves a gap in system-to-system integrations.
-All process automation initiatives seek to reduce human touch points and improve communications between systems.
+All process automation initiatives seek to reduce human touchpoints and improve communications between systems.

-Many times, it is far too expensive and risky to look into system code to design, develop, and deploy system changes that expose new APIs.
-Especially with many core legacy systems – that are so heavily relied on – to rip and replace.
+Many times, it is far too expensive and risky to look into system code to design, develop and deploy system changes that expose new APIs.
+Especially with many core legacy systems that companies so heavily rely on to rip and replace.
 RPA addresses this problem by leveraging these core system interfaces, the same user interfaces and screens users apply today to automate structured steps within a process.

 This frees up valuable human resources, accelerating your workforce and giving them time to work on value-add activities.

-#7 – What tools do you use and configure to accelerate and automate tasks?
+8. What tools do you use and configure to accelerate and automate tasks?

 Some solutions offer attended bot capabilities for use cases, such as chatbots or helper bots running alongside a user.
 Others excel at back office, unattended process automation and scalability.
-You should establish fit-for-purpose selection criterion to match your desired use cases and program strategy.
-A reference to Gartner’s Magic Quadrant and Forrester’s Wave on RPA vendors is a good place to start with the following rising to the top in both, among others:
+You should establish fit-for-purpose selection criteria to match your desired use cases and program strategy.
+A reference to Gartner’s Magic Quadrant and Forrester’s Wave on RPA vendors is a good place to start.

-#8 – How do you scale for RPA and BPM adoption?
+9. How do you scale for RPA and BPM adoption?
 How do you build repeatable automation solutions?

 Repeatable success starts with a repeatable process to program management.
-A Center of Excellence group helps define these procedures and consolidate a core competency of how to go about process improvement and automation projects.
+A Center of Excellence (COE) group helps define these procedures and consolidate a core competency of how to go about process improvement and automation projects.

-#9 – How do you reassure your workforce that RPA won’t take their jobs?
+10. How do you reassure your workforce that RPA won’t take their jobs?